How does different testing tools improve application lifecycle

 How Does RASP Testing Work?

-RASP, on the other hand, orchestrates the security controls at runtime with the application.
-These controls manage and observe the actions of applications to inform of and suppress adversarial actions in real-time.
+In SAST vs. DAST vs. IAST vs. RASP, the last one manages the security controls at the runtime.
+These controls manage and observe the actions of applications to inform and suppress adversarial actions in real-time.

 Strengths of RASP

-No Code Changes Required: The implementation of RASP is very simple because this tool works aside from the code of the application.
+• No Code Changes Required: The implementation of RASP is very simple because this tool works alongside the code of the application.

 Limitations of RASP